Governance

 DO THE RIGHT THING

-The Group seeks to create an environment in which employees feel comfortable speaking up and knowing that they will be listened to.
+Bridgestone seeks to create an environment in which employees feel comfortable speaking up and know that they will be heard.

 A wide variety of resources are available to all Bridgestone Group employees and stakeholders to encourage them to speak up with questions or concerns.
-They can report their concerns through an employee’s supervisor, the Human Resources Department, the regional Chief Compliance Officer, the Law Department, Internal Audit Department and the BridgeLine (an ethics hotline).
-Once a concern has been raised, the matter will be promptly investigated by the appropriate function and in accordance with the Group’s internal investigation procedures.
-The Group actively monitors and analyzes data relating to its internal investigations, including, among other things, the types of matters reported, substantiation and anonymous reporting rates, the length of time taken to complete investigations and any disciplinary or corrective actions taken.
+Employees can report their concerns through a supervisor, the Human Resources Department, the regional Chief Compliance Officer, the Law Department, the Internal Audit Department, and BridgeLine (an ethics hotline).
+Once a concern has been raised, the matter is promptly investigated by the appropriate function and in accordance with Bridgestone’s internal investigation procedures.
+Bridgestone actively monitors and analyzes data relating to its internal investigations, including, among other things, the types of matters reported, substantiation and anonymous reporting rates, the length of time taken to complete investigations, and any disciplinary or corrective actions taken.

-The Group has established the BridgeLine reporting systems (operated by third -party specialists) to allow all Group employees and any Bridgestone stakeholder (including, for example, contractors, suppliers, consumers and customers) to confidentially and anonymously report suspected criminal conduct; violations of the Code of Conduct (including bribery, facilitating payments, gifts and entertainment, money laundering and political contributions, and the Code’s provision on anti-corruption and various human rights violations); violations of other Company policies, or the law; or other ethical concerns and questions.
+Bridgestone established the BridgeLine reporting system (operated by third-party specialists) to allow all Group employees and any Bridgestone stakeholder (including, for example, contractors, suppliers, consumers, and customers) to confidentially and anonymously report suspected criminal conduct; violations of the Code of Conduct (including bribery, facilitating payments, gifts and entertainment, money laundering, political contributions, and the Code’s provision on anti-corruption and various human rights violations); violations of other Company policies, or the law; or other ethical concerns and questions.
 BridgeLine is accessible to employees and non-employees through the corporate website and is publicly referenced in various documents, including the Code of Conduct.
 BridgeLine is a 24/7 hotline available in all regions and in multiple languages.

 BridgeLine